Skip to content

 Native no-code agent builder with governance Copilot Studio — separate product

-Works alongside Copilot Studio Yes — add governed MCP workflows via Agent Gateway
+Works alongside Copilot Studio Yes — add governed MCP workflows via Agent Gateway for MCP

 Deployment